Bob Burnquist

 Robert Dean Silva Burnquist (/pt/; born 10 October 1976) is a Brazilian-American professional skateboarder who competed for Brazil throughout his career.
-In 2010, he became the first skateboarder to land a "fakie 900" (900-degree reverse-natural rotation), making Burnquist the fifth person in history to successfully complete the 900 trick.
+In 2010, he became the first skateboarder to land a "fakie 900" (900-degree rotation starting from the reverse of natural stance), making Burnquist the fifth person in history to successfully complete the 900 trick.

 Early life

-Burnquist was born in Rio de Janeiro, Brazil to parents Dean Riley Burnquist and Dora Silva.
+Burnquist was born in Rio de Janeiro, Brazil, to parents Dean Riley Burnquist and Dora Silva.
 His father is American of Swedish descent, while his mother is Brazilian from Minas Gerais.
 He has two sisters, Rebecca and Milena.
 He began his skateboarding training in his hometown of São Paulo at 11 years old, and turned professional at 14.
 He holds dual citizenship in Brazil and the United States.